svx/k8-traefik/docs/tutorial.md

 :::info

 - When there is no entry point in the static configuration, Traefik creates a default one called `web` using the port `80` routing HTTP requests.
-- When enabling the [`api.insecure`](https://doc.traefik.io/traefik/operations/api/#insecure "link to Traefik docs") mode, Traefik exposes the dashboard on the port `8080`."
+- When enabling the [`api.insecure`](https://doc.traefik.io/traefik/operations/api/#insecure "link to Traefik docs") mode, Traefik exposes the dashboard on the port `8080`.
 :::

-A deployment manages scaling and then can create lots of containers, called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/).
+A *Deployment* manages scaling and then can create multiple containers, called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/).
-Each Pod is configured following the `spec` field in the deployment.
+Each Pod is configured following the `spec` field in the *Deployment* configuration.

-Given that, a Deployment can run multiple Traefik Proxy Pods, a piece is required to forward the traffic to any of the instance: namely a [`Service`](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes docs about services").
+Given that, a *Deployment* can run multiple Traefik Proxy Pods, a piece is required to forward the traffic to any of the instance: namely a [`Service`](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes docs about services").

 Create a file called `02-traefik-services.yml` and insert the two `Service` resources: